sqrex/openshift-virtualization-knowledge/README.md

 - Migrate plan should be done by Application Team supported by technical how-to’s, DevOps/SRE support team.
 (Dev, DevOps, SRE, Platform Engineers)

 This approach will ensure that you follow application centric approach.
 It will give you additional benefits like moving all application components into one unified platform, ability to describe all app components, including VM’s, as code, centralized logging and monitoring capabilities etc.

+## Migrating from VMWare vSphere to OpenShift Virtualization - is it a good idea?
+[TO-DO]

 **Safety first**